 Overall, however, my shifts in belief could be described in seven “stages”, or

-me, perhaps life is some kind of cruel test.
-But he is otherwise exactly as described in the
+to me; perhaps life is some kind of cruel test.

-sounds like a mishmash of prehistoric legends mixed with idealized oral histories, and therefore
+like.
+Ancient religious texts are a mishmash of prehistoric legends and idealized oral

-starting to sound exactly like what an ancient culture would invent for its own purposes.
+Uncertain.
+Gods sound exactly like what an ancient culture would invent for

-Current position: Because there isn’t any evidence of anything supernatural,
+Current position: There is no evidence of anything supernatural.

 Clearly, these positions don’t match up well with Richard Dawkin’s